bdragon300/go-asyncapi/docs/go-asyncapi/content/asyncapi-specification/special-fields.md

 In the extended form, `x-go-type` is an object, that allows to specify more details about the type to replace.
 Possible fields are:

-* `name` -- the type name.
+* `type` -- the type name.
 Required.
-Same as in the simple form.
+Same meaning as in the simple form.
-* `import` -- the import path for the type.
-Optional.
-Can be either a package name in generated code, e.g. `"messages"` or a full import path, e.g. `"github.com/myorg/mylib"`.
+* `import` -- type import settings
+  * `package` -- optional package name or module to import a type from.
+E.g. "github.com/your/module" or "time"
 * `embedded` -- if **true**, the tool will embed a type in the generated type instead of replacing it.
 Optional.
   Default is **false**.
 * `hint` -- various hints how this type should be used in the generated Go code.
 Optional.
 Possible fields are: